No Evidence of Ideological Motives Behind Mass Shooting: Swedish Police

 A video from the scene showed a large police presence and emergency vehicles.
 Students sheltered in nearby buildings.
 Other parts of the school were evacuated following the shooting.

-Police said that no officers were shot.
+Police stated that no officers were shot.

 Authorities said on Feb.
-5 that six police officers had to go to hospital after inhaling smoke inside the school.
+5 that six police officers had to go to the hospital after inhaling smoke inside the school.

 “They have been allowed to leave the health care system and are doing well,” authorities said.